Seanreseigh1/KSW/README.md

-# Test
+KSW - Synchro Widget
-This repository is test
+This repository contains all relevant data for the KSW tool.